Adrian0506/weather-data/README.md

 Fix up CSS.
 A function that allows user to click on a certain city A limit of results that show up with each search.
+Problems:
+Can not do many requests because of api limit.